General Surgical Pathology Fellowship

 The specific rotations include:

-- Intraoperative specimen evaluation (i.e. providing frozen section diagnoses) and confirmatory consults (four rotations-two at Moffitt-long Hospital and two at Mission Bay Hospital)
+- Intraoperative specimen evaluation (i.e. providing frozen section diagnoses) and confirmatory consults (rotations at both Moffitt-Long Hospital and Mission Bay Hospital)

-Fellows also participate at a faculty level in at least two weeks of night and weekend call in order to develop diagnostic independence.
+Fellows also participate at a faculty level in at least three weeks of night and weekend call in order to develop diagnostic independence.